octimot/StoryToolkitAI/README.md

 # Known issues
 ### If the tool doesn't connect with Resolve:
-Bad luck, but make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local Again, this only works with Resolve Studio and not the free version of Resolve (not that we know of)
+Make sure that, in Davinci Resolve Preferences -> General, "External Scripting using" is set to Local.
+Again, the tool only works with Resolve Studio and not the free version of Resolve (not that we know of).

 ### Tool freezing during playback
 Currently, the tool gets stuck as it waits a reply from the Resolve API, while Resolve is playing back, but it gets